SkylineCommunications/dataminer-docs/user-guide/Reference/faq/DataMiner_client_applications.md

 ## What should I do if I cannot connect to a DMA using the DataMiner Cube browser app?

 > [!NOTE]
 > While using the DataMiner Cube browser application is still supported, we highly recommend using the desktop application instead.
-See [Installing the DataMiner Cube desktop application](xref:Installing_the_DataMiner_Cube_desktop_application)
+See [Installing the DataMiner Cube desktop application](xref:Installing_the_DataMiner_Cube_desktop_application).

 1. Check if Microsoft Edge has been correctly configured to run Cube for this DMA.